Data-Boosted Optimization for AC Optimal Power Flow: Interior-Point and Spatial Branching Methods: Abstract

 \section{Abstract}

 The AC Optimal Power Flow (AC-OPF) problem is a non-convex, NP-hard optimization task essential for secure and economic power system operation.
-Two prominent solution strategies are interior-point methods, valued for computational efficiency, and spatial branching techniques, which provide global optimality guarantees at higher computational cost.
-In this work, we also explore data-boosted variants that leverage historical operating data to enhance performance by guiding initialization in interior-point methods or constraining the search region in spatial branching.
-We conduct a comprehensive empirical comparison across networks of varying sizes and under both standard benchmark conditions and modified configurations designed to induce local optima.
-Our results show that data-boosted strategies can improve convergence and reduce computation times for both approaches.
-Spatial branching, however, remains computationally demanding, requiring further development for practical application.
-In contrast, modern interior-point solvers exhibit remarkable robustness, often converging to the global optimum even in challenging instances with multiple local solutions.
+While interior-point methods are widely used due to their computational efficiency, spatial branching techniques offer global optimality guarantees at significantly higher computational cost.
+In this work, we propose data-boosted variants of both approaches that leverage historical operating data to enhance performance.
+Specifically, data are used to guide initialization in interior-point methods and to restrict the search region in spatial branching.
+This unified perspective enables a systematic assessment of how learning can accelerate both local and global optimization strategies.
+We conduct an extensive empirical study across networks of varying sizes under both standard conditions and modified configurations designed to induce local optima.
+Our results show that data-boosted strategies consistently improve convergence and reduce computation times for both approaches.
+However, spatial branching remains computationally demanding even with data-driven enhancements, while interior-point methods exhibit remarkable robustness, often converging to globally optimal solutions, even in challenging instances with multiple local optima.
+These findings highlight the practical effectiveness of modern interior-point solvers and suggest that global optimization methods for AC-OPF still face significant scalability challenges, even when augmented with data-driven guidance.

-\thanksto{ This work was supported in part by the Spanish Ministry of Science and Innovation (AEI/10.13039/501100011033) through project PID2023-148291NB-I00.
-I. Repiso, S. Pineda, and J. M. Morales are with the research group OASYS, University of Malaga, Malaga 29071, Spain.
-The work of I. Repiso was supported by the Spanish Ministry of Science and Innovation training program for PhDs with fellowship number by PRE2023-002227.
-Finally, the authors thankfully acknowledge the computer resources, technical expertise, and assistance provided by the SCBI (Supercomputing and Bioinformatics) center of the University of M\'alaga.}